Consultations via Video

 Hazel Archer, Digital Access Programme Lead, Scottish Government

 Hazel is a Statistician by training and has a background in IT and Project Management.
 She joined the Health Service in 2003, as a project manager to set up a paediatric telehealth service before joining the Scottish Centre for Telehealth and Telecare.
-She currently leads the Technology Enabled Care work-stream scaling-up the use of the Attend Anywhere / Near Me video consulting platform along with supporting the Scottish Access Collaborative’s virtual attendance challenge.
+She currently leads the Technology Enabled Care work-stream scaling-up the use of the Attend Anywhere / Near Me video consulting platform along with supporting the Scottish Access Collaborative’s remote consulting challenge.

 Dawn Robb, Project Manager